-There have been several studies among men outlining the potential for saw palmetto to help hair grow more and stronger.
-One study observed healthy men with androgenic alopecia, and after only six months, there was significant improvement in their hair quality.
+There have been several studies among men outlining the potential for saw palmetto to help hair grow more abundantly.3 One study observed healthy men with androgenic alopecia, and after only six months, there was a significant improvement in their hair quality.
 Although there isn't extensive scientific evidence, men with pattern baldness swear by its beneficial effects.

 4. Enlarged Prostate (Benign Prostatic Hyperplasia)

-Many wouldn't imagine that such a widely abundant plant has such valuable uses, but those who have had a chance to benefit from it know its medicinal benefits well.
-On the market, saw palmetto is typically found as whole, dried berries, tablets, extracts, and powdered capsules.
-Experts recommend 160 milligrams a day for treating BPH, but talk to your doctor for a personalized dose.
-Do not let baldness, loss of libido, sickness, or prostate issues interfere with your life; a high-quality saw palmetto supplement could help.
+Many wouldn't imagine that such a widely abundant plant has such valuable uses, but those who have had a chance to benefit from it know its medicinal value well.
+Saw palmetto is typically found as whole, dried berries as well as tablets, extracts, and capsules.
+According to peer reviewed literature, the standard daily dose is of 320 milligrams for treating BPH, but it is strongly recommended to talk to a doctor for a personalized dose.
+Baldness, loss of libido, sickness, or prostate issues should not be factors that affect overall health; a high-quality supplement of saw palmetto supplement can help.